dbashford/mimosa/README.md

 ### Why Mimosa?

+What I wanted from Mimosa was a fast nothing-to-coding user-friendly experience.
+Little mucking with config to get you started, no installing extra stuff yourself.
+I want to deal with individual files during development, and let RequireJS handle optimized builds.
+I want linting, gzip, live reload, and cache-busting all just there.

- Much love to [Brunch](http://brunch.io/) for the inspiration (hence 'Mimosa'), and for being the codebase I checked out when I had a problem to solve.
-I suggest you check it out to compare and contrast features to figure out which is best for you.
-Brunch is awesome sauce, and its codebase is certainly more mature!
+Much love and credit to [Brunch](http://brunch.io/) for the inspiration (hence 'Mimosa'), and for being the codebase I referenced when I had a problem to solve.
+There's a lot here that Brunch does similarly, but also quite a bit I think Mimosa does differently.
+I suggest you check it out (as if you haven't already).
+Brunch is awesome sauce.

- But I wanted:
- * Less time spent fiddling with config
- * RequireJS/AMD instead of CommonJS
- * No thinking about file load order...let Require figure it out
- * Built-in linting
- * More in the code base rather than plugged in.
-Might be counter-intuitive, but I feel with the compilers in the Mimosa codebase, you can trust they'll work and not fall out of date.
- * Serve individual files during development.
-Merging during dev is more trouble than it is worth.

-The biggest loss from Brunch to Mimosa, besides maturity, is a lack of command line scaffolding.
-I've never felt I got much out of Rails or Spring Roo style scaffolding when I've used it, and I don't feel it needs to be a part of Mimosa.
-I reserve the opportunity to change my mind!

-Something missing from Mimosa for the short-term, is a group of pre-built skeletons to get you started with things like Backbone and Bootstrap.
-Those'll come.
+Something missing from Mimosa for the short-term, that Brunch has in abundance, is a group of pre-built skeletons to get you started with things like Backbone and Bootstrap.
+Those'll come after what I feel is the core feature set is complete and solid.

 ## Installation

- When I feel Mimosa is a bit closer to being ready to go, I'll get it into NPM.
-To get it before then...
+As dev continues, I'll push to NPM whenever it makes sense.

+    $ npm install -g mimosa

+If you want the latest and greatest:

     $ git clone https://github.com/dbashford/mimosa.git
     $ cd mimosa